Child and Family Studies (Graduate Certificates and Licensure Coursework)

 - It is the students’ responsibility to consult with the child and family studies department and state licensing agencies for current licensing requirements.

 - The GRE is not required for graduate admission consideration to the graduate certificate program or licensure coursework.

 - A minimum of 30 credits is required, about one-third of which must be taken at the graduate level.

-- The minimum grade point average required for successful completion of this program is 2.75.
+- The minimum grade point average required for successful completion is 2.75.

-- Upon formal admission to the program, the student is assigned an advisor.
+- Upon formal admission, the student is assigned an advisor.
 The advisor assists in planning a program that has clear relevance to professional goals of the student.

 - National Council for Accreditation of Teacher Education